stewartjks/FSND/projects/03_coffee_shop_full_stack/project_code/backend/README.md

 7. Test your endpoints with [Postman](https://getpostman.com).
     - Register 2 users - assign the Barista role to one and Manager role to the other.
     - Sign into each account and make note of the JWT.
-    - Import the postman collection `./starter_code/backend/udacity-fsnd-udaspicelatte.postman_collection.json`
+    - Import the Postman collection `./starter_code/backend/udacity-fsnd-udaspicelatte.postman_collection.json`
     - Right-clicking the collection folder for barista and manager, navigate to the authorization tab, and including the JWT in the token field (you should have noted these JWTs).
     - Run the collection and correct any errors.
     - Export the collection overwriting the one we've included so that we have your proper JWTs during review!